Searching for Gita, the Little Pearl: Part 16

 Mrs. Hargrove sat behind the counter of her little grocery store.
 Her teeth rested on the counter, yellowed and gunked with the remnants of food.
 Since coming home from the hospital after her fall, her hygiene had gradually deteriorated.
 In the last few days she'd made no effort to hide her dentures, thus her customers took one look at them and turned and left the store.
 She figured they were spies sent by Mr. Neville and Anna Wronski's doctors.
 She began to lock the front door during business hours.
 The window sign said 'Closed', so customers knocked on the door.
 Mrs. Hargrove would go to the windowed front door and ask if they were spies.
 Perplexed, they answered her 'no.' She continued to grill them and when convinced, she let them in.
 Sometimes she was heard mumbling.

 Mrs. Lydia Harrington (newly and scandalously divorced), Mrs. Hargrove's much younger, busybody friend, heard through the grapevine that Edna Hargrove had been acting very odd, even disturbed.
 She had to see for herself.
-She arrived at Hargrove's grocer, her hair impeccably coiffed, make-up perfectly applied, and her attitude very self-important, .
+She arrived at Hargrove's grocer, her hair impeccably coiffed, make-up perfectly applied, and her attitude very self-important.
 She never left home looking like what she considered a typical frumpy housewife.
 She was above the common people.
-The only reason she paid any mind to Edna Hargrove was because they had a mutual, insatiable craving for gossip.
+The only reason she paid any mind to Edna Hargrove was that they had a mutual, insatiable craving for gossip.
 She found the door locked at one o'clock in the afternoon.
 That was odd indeed.
 She knocked hard.
 "Edna?
-Yoo hoo.
+Yoo-hoo.
 Are you there?"
 There was no answer so she knocked harder.
 "Edna, I know you're in there.
 Open the door.
 It's me, Lydia.
 Lydia Harrington."

 Mrs. Hargrove went to the door.
 She began the grilling, to which Mrs. Harrington took great offense to.
 "Edna, have you gone daft?
 I'm your closest friend (which was not completely accurate).
 Now let me in."